-Article 5: Court Secretariat
+Article 6: Court Secretariat

-- 1) In the Secretary General's absence or otherwise at the Secretary General's request, the Deputy Secretary General and/or the General Counsel shall have the authority to refer matters to the Court, confirm arbitrators, certify true copies of awards and request the payment of a provisional advance, respectively provided for in Articles 6(3), 13(2), 35 (2) and 37(1) of the Rules, as well as to take the measure provided for in Article 37(6). - 2) The Secretariat may, with the approval of the Court, issue notes and other documents for the information of the parties and the arbitrators, or as necessary for the proper conduct of the arbitral proceedings. - 3) Offices of the Secretariat may be established outside the headquarters of the ICC.
+1. In the Secretary General's absence or otherwise at the Secretary General's request, the Deputy Secretary General and/or the General Counsel shall have the authority to refer matters to the Court, confirm arbitrators, certify true copies of awards request the payment of a provisional advance and authorize the payment of advances in instalments, respectively provided for in Articles 6(3), 13(2), 35(2) and 37(1) of the Rules and Article 1(6) of Appendix III, as well as to take the measure provided for in Article 37(6).

+- 2. The Secretariat may, with the approval of the Court, issue notes and other documents for the information of the parties and the arbitrators, or as necessary for the proper conduct of the arbitral proceedings. - 3.
+Offices of the Secretariat may be established outside the headquarters of the ICC.
 The Secretariat shall keep a list of offices designated by the Secretary General.
 Requests for Arbitration may be submitted to the Secretariat at any of its offices, and the Secretariat's functions under the Rules may be carried out from any of its offices, as instructed by the Secretary General, Deputy Secretary General or General Counsel.

-Article 6: Scrutiny of Arbitral Awards
+Article 7: Scrutiny of Arbitral Awards